-You must be a Repository Administrator or a Member Administrator to add a new user.
-To add a new user:
+If you are using ShareSpaces, you must be a Repository Administrator or a Member Administrator to add a new user.

 If the person is a currently registered NetDocuments user, you will receive a message that the person already exists and it will ask you if you want to add them to your repository.
 If they have not been registered previously, you will be asked to create an account for them by entering some general information such as the full name of the person and assign the person a login Username.
 We recommend that you make the username the full email address of the person.

-User Groups simplify the administration of access controls on documents, folders, Sharespaces, and cabinets.
+User & Groups simplify the administration of access controls on documents, folders, Sharespaces, and cabinets.
 Each user can belong to one or more user groups.
 A user must be a member of at least one group to be given access to a Cabinet.

 If the User Group has not already been created you will need to create a new group.
-You can create a new group by clicking Create Group.
-To view or to modify a group’s membership, or to delete a group, highlight the group name and click the appropriate button.

-6) Now that the user or users have been added to the Repository and are assigned to a User Group, that group will then need to be added to the Cabinet.
+Now, that the user or users have been added to the Repository and are assigned to a User Group, that group will then need to be added to the Cabinet.

 NOTE: In some cases, firms may choose to create a separate cabinet as an extranet to be used solely for external user access.

-On the Cabinet Administration page, scroll down to the section called “Cabinet Security”.
-You should see the User Group you just created when selecting to "display all groups".
+- Scroll down to the Cabinet Security section.
+You should see the User Group you just created when selecting the Display to All groups.

 External groups will automatically be given No Default Access to the Cabinet.
 This means they are members of the cabinet but they do not have access to any folders or documents inside yet.
-Once that is done, scroll down and click the Submit button.
+Once that is done, scroll down and select the Submit button.

-NOTE: If you are using workspaces, we highly recommend giving all External User groups 'No Default Access'.
+NOTE: If you are using workspaces, we highly recommend giving all External User groups No Default Access.
 If you do not use workspaces, skip to Step #9 and stop there.
-Steps #8 and #10-12 only apply to workspaces.
+Steps #5-8 and #10-12 only apply to workspaces.

-Click the “Modify Attribute Definition” link at the top-left and make sure that the “Base Security on this Attribute” box is checked and click OK.
+- Select the Modify Attribute Definition link on the left side of the screen and make sure that you have selected the Base Security on this Attribute checkbox and then click OK.

-Locate the Matter that you need to restrict and double-click the row.
-You will then need to add the access string to the “Matter Access” field.
+- Select the Matter that you need to restrict and double-click the row.
+You will then need to add the access string to the Access field.

 The syntax for the Access column is as follows: